crigor/ree-nginx-passenger-ebuild/README.markdown

 SUMMARY
 =======
-This is mini-overlay for native install of Ruby Enterprise Edition and nginx with passenger on Gentoo Linux.
+This is mini-overlay for native (ebuild) install of Ruby Enterprise Edition and nginx with passenger on Gentoo Linux.

 Versions
 --------
 Ruby-Enterprise: 1.8.7.2009.10

 Nginx: 0.7.64

 Passenger: 2.2.9

 Uniq feature? :)
 ---------------